 The Cummins R2.8 turbo diesel crate engine is also known as the Repower 2.8.
 This small inline-4 diesel engine initially hit the markets around 2017.
 However, it’s not a very well known Cummins engine due to its competition with the legendary 4BT.
 Still, the R2.8 is a compelling diesel engine with plenty to offer.
 In this guide, we discuss the Cummins 2.8L turbodiesel including specs, performance, problems, and more.
 We also compare the R2.8 to the older, popular 4BT diesel.

 Cummins R2.8 engine are available brand new directly from Cummins at a current price of $8,499.
 We believe it’s a reasonable price given the 2.8L inline-4 offers a nearly complete package.
 The crate engine includes everything from the accessory drive to a wiring harness and engine control module.
 There’s plenty more in between.
-A cooling package and battery are among the few items missing from the Cummins 2.8 crate engine.
+A cooling package and battery are among the few items missing from the crate engine package.

-Point is – unlike many crate engines – the 2.8L diesel offers just about everything you need to get up and running.
+Point is – unlike many crate engines – this engine offers just about everything you need to get up and running.
 There’s also a limited 2 year/2600 hour warranty.
 Check out Cummins site for more info on the warranty and other factors.
 Anyways, the R2.8 is off to a good start with its nearly complete package and solid price.
-There’s a lot to discuss with this inline-4 turbodiesel, so let’s jump right in and look at this engine from top to bottom.
+There’s a lot to discuss with this engine, so let’s jump right in and look at this engine from top to bottom.

 *The R2.8 is not emissions compliant for vehicles newer than 1999.